-Get Help from Experts and AAC Users
+Get Help from Experts

 Unfortunately, SLPs may not be always available.
 In some countries, parents may not have access to SLPs.
 It is to address this issue that Avaz AAC App has a training module integrated into its app.
-The module incorporates best practices recommended by AAC experts and gives detailed instructions on how to use the app.
+The module incorporates best practices recommended by experts and gives detailed instructions on how to use the app.
 If you need additional help, reach out to the community.
-Many AAC parents will be more than glad to be of help.
-Many AAC app makers are also happy to support you through the learning process.
+Many parents will be more than glad to be of help.
+Many app makers are also happy to support you through the learning process.

 With consistent modelling, the child will begin to follow your lead and start using the AAC system.
 Continue to model even after the child gets comfortable with AAC.
 Adding more words regularly will strengthen the child’s vocabulary.

-Create Opportunities to Use AAC
+Create Communication Opportunities

 If your child is into music, talk about the current chart-topper.
 Talk about the latest superhero movie coming up if your child is a comics fan.
 Talking about the child’s favourite topics is a great way to get your child to use the AAC system.

-Ensure Consistent Availability of Device
+Ensure Constant Availability

 If you are thinking of purchasing an AAC app, do not hesitate.Empower your child by giving them the gift of communication through AAC.

 Do you have any ideas about getting started with AAC devices at home?
 Please share your thoughts in the comment section below.